jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 | **Total real-world cost** | ~$25–$50 all-in (2026 dollars) | $400–$5,000+ all-in for complex systems |
 | **Availability** | Any auto parts store, universal fit | Model-specific, sometimes weeks on back-order |

 And this is just for headlights.
-This increasing complication has strong ripple effects.
+The increasing complication of our economy has strong ripple effects.
 Who pays when waiting weeks for a model-specific parts?
 The car owner, repair shop, manufacturer, parts supplier, insurance company?
 Arguing over who pays is now routine and definitely raised insureds emotions and adjuster pendings.

 Just food for thought.
 These are not just stories of my job.
 The bell ringing at the claims center isn't just a warning for adjusters to work faster—it's ringing for you too, a signal about the state of your economy, heard directly from the frontline.